intbio/mm_2024/workshops/MD3_analysis/index.md

 - [MD_analysis.ipynb](MD_analysis.ipynb)

 ## Required software and resources
-- Access to a Jupyter notebook evironment with Python 3, MDanalysis, nglview libraries
+- Access to a Jupyter notebook evironment with Python 3, MDAnalysis, nglview libraries
 - Access to Newton cluster with Gromacs installed or install Gromacs at your local workstation.
 See [http://www.gromacs.org](http://www.gromacs.org)

 ## Learning resources